For information on our accessibility services offered within the festival grounds of EDC Las Vegas, please visit our Event Accessibility Guide.

 The campgrounds are fully navigable for people with mobility disabilities and are held on cement with a turf overlay.
 There are accessible pathways connected throughout the campground including parking, security, routes to ShiftPods & RVs, vendors and all other activity areas.
 We encourage all guests with mobility disabilities to utilize personal forms of transportation, including wheelchairs and scooters.
 If you need to recharge your motorized wheelchair, you may do so at the Accessibility Services kiosk.
 Patrons should bring all cords and accessories needed to charge their devices.
 Chargers must use a 110-volt, 20 amp circuit.
 We will not be providing wheelchair or scooter rentals.

-Upon entering the Blue Lot, please show the parking attendant your placard and they will direct you to ADA parking.
+Upon entering the Turquoise Lot, please show the parking attendant your placard and they will direct you to ADA parking.

 ADA ShiftPod Check-In & Security Check